If you manage or own a business, you undoubtedly have a website; and if you have a website, you more than likely are using Google Analytics.

 - Landing Pages and Exit Pages

-Slow pages drive customers away – site speed reports make it easy to monitor performance and ensure your site is loading quickly and easily for your visitors.
+- Slow pages have a poor user experience and drive customers away – site speed reports make it easy to monitor performance and ensure your page speed is fast.

 Conversions: Are our customers performing the actions that make our business successful?